Follow TV Tropes

 • The Endless Nightmare series, while the first game is a Survival Horror through and through, the sequels starts adding in a wide range of firearms, boss battles, and plenty of zombie and monsters to kill.

-• Evil Dead: Regeneration starts from the premise that, instead of travelling back in time at the end of Evil Dead 2, Ash was instead apprehended by the police for killing all his friends, and committed to an insane asylum when he tried telling them about the Deadites and the Necronomicon Ex Mortis.
+• Evil Dead: Regeneration starts from the premise that, instead of traveling back in time at the end of Evil Dead 2, Ash was instead apprehended by the police for killing all his friends, and committed to an insane asylum when he tried telling them about the Deadites and the Necronomicon Ex Mortis.
 While he's there, Dr. Reinhardt reads from the Necronomicon and ends up unleashing another horde of Deadites that Ash has to kill with naught but his chainsaw and boomstick, while receiving assistance in the form of a half-Deadite named Sam.

 • GTFO has up to four players being sent down into the ruins of some as-of-yet unknown facility by an unseen being known as "The Warden" to complete various tasks.
 While doing this, the players are armed to the teeth for the purpose of defending themselves against hordes of Sleepers, which appear to be humans who were mutated by some kind of infection into monsters with giant Vagina Dentata-style mouths on their bodies.